top of page

 We have discovered that trauma happens to everybody individually and collectively.
 We know that trauma is deeply personal interpretation of a fearful event.
 It is not clear exactly why a frightening event becomes traumatic for one person and not another.
 Trauma looks very different for different people.
 But we do know the devasting impact it has on individuals and those they love.

 May these words help you in your journey of understanding, acceptance and healing.
-The journey may be tough, lots of love and support will be needed, but healing is possible, and every life deserve a chance to live well- we are all worth it.
+The journey may be tough, lots of love and support will be needed, but healing is possible, and every life deserves a chance to live well- we are all worth it.

 Annie